|

 on Deathbringer.
 I hope I can finish and mail it this week.
 I also finished the changes on the

 edits for Rena 733.
 Those pages will also go out tomorrow.
-I should make my 9/15
+I should make my 9/15 deadline with no problem.

+I also received payment for my Quantum SF sale this weekend!
 I'm working on some story ideas at the moment and hope to turn one into submission #3

 for S&S. Back to work for me.